-Plate Surrender in NevadaCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in NevadaCompare Car Insurance Quotes in 3 Steps

 Be prepared to surrender your NV license plates.
 This applies to when moving out of state and when selling your vehicle.

-After establishing residency you have 30 days to register your car with Nevada’s Department of Motor Vehicles (DMV).
-If your fail to register within this time frame, you could be saddled with a $1,000 fine.
-During registration be prepared to surrender your out-of-state license plates.
+After establishing residency you have 30 days to register your car with Nevada’s Department of Motor Vehicles (DMV). .

 For more information on Nevada, visit our relocation guide.